immutable/imx-core-sdk-golang/README.md

 ### Configuration

 A configuration object is provided with preset configurations for both Test and Production networks to simplify the environment setup required for which the Core SDK requests are made.
-This can be obtained by using the `GetConfig` function available within the `config` package of Core SDK.
+This can be found in `interface.go` of `imx` package.

 Select one of the following Ethereum networks Immutable X platform currently supports.